scala-android/sbt-android-protify/README.md

    `sbt "gen-android ..."` to create a new project, `sbt gen-android-sbt` to generate sbt files in an existing project.
 Non-trivial projects will need more advanced sbt configuration.
-   * Alternatively, use `android-gradle-build` when working with an existing gradle project:
+   * Alternatively, use `sbt-android-gradle` when working with an existing gradle project:
      * `echo 'addSbtPlugin("org.scala-android" % "sbt-android-gradle" % "1.2.0")' > project/plugins.sbt`
 4. Add the protify plugin:
    `echo 'addSbtPlugin("org.scala-android" % "sbt-android-protify" % "1.2.0")' >> project/plugins.sbt`